Sure Dividend

 What are the Dividend Achievers, Contenders, Aristocrats, Champions, and Kings?

 Dividend Achievers are companies that have raised their dividends for ten years in a row or more.
-Besides the 10-year dividend growth streak, companies must be listed on the New York Stock Exchange (NYSE) or Nasdaq and have a three-month average daily trading volume of $1 million.
+Besides the 10-year dividend growth streak, companies must be listed on the New York Stock Exchange or Nasdaq and have a three-month average daily trading volume of $1 million.

 Currently, there are about 400 Dividend Achievers.
 Many companies are from the Consumer, Industrials, Financials, and Utilities sectors.
-In addition, the group includes companies like Microsoft (MSFT), etc.
+In addition, the group includes technology companies like Microsoft (MSFT), etc.

 The next category is the Dividend Contenders.
 They are stocks raising the dividend for between 10 and 24 years.
 The list is similar to the Dividend Achievers list, but since it is capped at 24 years, the total number of companies is smaller.

-Currently, there are around 340 Dividend Contenders.
+Currently, there are around 368 Dividend Contenders.
 The sector with the most significant representation is Financial Services, followed by Industrials and Utilities.
 This group includes companies like Home Depot (HD), Huntington Ingalls Industries (HII), and many local and regional banks.

-The Dividend Aristocrats are companies that have raised their dividends for 25+ years and are a part of the S&P 500 Index.
 In addition, they must have a minimum market capitalization of $3 billion and a $5+ million average daily trading volume for the three months before the rebalancing date.

-At the end of 2023, 68 companies were members of the Dividend Aristocrats.
+There are currently 66 Dividend Aristocrats.
 The number is relatively small because of the stricter requirements.
 Sectors with the most significant representation are Consumer Staples and Industrials.

 Companies on this list are often larger, well-established companies that are market leaders.
 For example, companies like International Business Machines (IBM), Colgate-Palmolive (CL), Coca-Cola (KO), and Consolidated Edison (ED) are on the list.

 The Dividend Champions are like the Dividend Aristocrats.
 However, the only requirement is increasing the dividend for 25 or more years.
-Consequently, the number of companies on the list is greater at ~150.
+Consequently, the number of companies on the list is greater at 137.

 In addition, the list includes companies that are a part of the Dividend Aristocrats and ones with a market capitalization of less than $3 billion and are not a member of the S&P 500 Index.